 Post-graduation salaries certainly depend on factors like background and education.
 However, while the lack of a college degree can limit your career, programming is a field that values ability over degrees.
-Coding bootcamp graduates without bachelor’s degrees still see an average salary of $59,972 – which is an average increase of 77% compared with their pre-bootcamp salaries.
+Coding bootcamp graduates without bachelor’s degrees still see an average salary of $61,836 – which is an average increase of 77% compared to their pre-bootcamp salaries.

 For example, Temple Naylor attended The Tech Academy at age 19, without going to college, and landed a Lead Developer role after graduating.

 Coding bootcamp grads who have a bachelor's degree see a salary increase of 57% to $71,267.

 There is a significant difference in salary between complete beginners, and people who have done some self teaching.

 Graduates who were complete beginners before bootcamp saw an average salary of $66,748 in their first jobs.

 Graduates who taught themselves some code before bootcamp make an average of $69,854 in their first jobs.